dschmenk/LORES/SRC/REPELZ/readme.md

 ### Sprite Usage

-The 8088 at 4.77 MHz can't push a lot of pixels in the short time allotted during inactive video to avoid CGA snow and video tearing.
+The PC can't push a lot of pixels in the short time allotted during inactive video to avoid CGA snow and video tearing.
 The sprites must be of moderate size to update everything on the screen.
 Keeping the sprite size from around 8x8 to 12x12 pixels will be necessary to have a few of them being simultaneously active